Marohn-Group/mrfmsim/README.rst

 Configuration file
 ********************

-To aid the portability of the experiment models, the experiment can be defined in a YAML file, with the nodes, edges, graph and model settings.
-To execute the model directly in the terminal, job configuration can be used to define the job.
+We increase the experiment model's portability by defining experiments in YAML functionalities with the nodes, edges, graph, and model settings.
+To execute the model directly in the terminal, use job configuration to define the job.

 Experiments and Collections
 ********************************